 At Better, we’ve streamlined the mortgage process and done away with Loan Officer commissions and lender fees, passing the savings to you.
 So once you have your Loan Estimates from us, feel free to shop around.
 We’re so confident that we can get you the best terms that we created the Better Price Guarantee: we will beat a competitor's offer by at least $1000 or we’ll pay you $1000.

 We want to put you in control of your mortgage experience, while offering support and transparency along the way.
 Make a Better account to create your own Loan Estimates, or schedule a call with a non-commissioned Loan Consultant to talk about your options.

 At Better, we’ve worked to standardize these costs and pass the savings to you, capping as many third-party fees as possible.
-If your appraisal or HOA fee ends up costing more, we will cover it.
+If your appraisal fee ends up costing more, we will cover it.
 Less?
 We'll pay back the difference. ↩